Tips for your holiday home vacation

-Lomarengas Ltd offers more than 3,700 splendid cottages, making it easy to find just the one for you.
+Lomarengas Ltd offers more than 3,700 splendid holiday homes, making it easy to find just the one for you.

 Finland is a lovely country offering plenty of unpolluted natural areas and lakes.
 But Finland is also a modern industrial country so that complete silence and the peace of the wilds may sometimes be hard to find.
 Consequently, some sounds from agriculture and traffis may be heard around rented cottages.

-All our holiday locations are quality rated, making it easy to select the place answering your requirements.
+All our holiday homes are quality rated, making it easy to select the place answering your requirements.